MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/Universal-actions-for-adaptive-cards/sso-adaptive-cards-universal-action.md

 Senders must include a `tokenExchangeResource` to designate a SSO operation.

 > [!NOTE]
 > Teams client triggers the nominal sign-in or OAuth flow when SSO fails.
-It is highly recommended that you provide sign in URL in the above response so that OAuth flow works.
+It's highly recommended that you provide a sign in URL in the above response so that OAuth flow works.

 This response is delivered through the channel to the client, which uses the `tokenExchangeResource` value and the client token to obtain an on-behalf-of token or exchangeable token from the Azure AD.